verhas/jamal/README.md

 `import` opens a file and reads the content of the file and interprets it as Jamal macro file.
 If there is anything defined in that file it will be imported into the scope of the current file.
 If the macro start and end characters are redefined using the `sep` macro it will change for the file that imported the other file.
-If there are any user defined macros defined in the top level scope of the file, they will be available in the  importing file.
+If there are any user-defined macros defined in the top-level scope of the file, they will be available in the importing file.

-On the other hand the output the processing of the file generates will be discarded.
+On the other hand, the output the processing of the file generates will be discarded.

 The syntax of the command is